 Formally known as the Hague Convention of 5 October 1961, it aims to streamline the authentication of public documents for cross-border use by replacing lengthy consulate legalization processes with a single certification.

-How is an apostille different from notarization?
+How is an apostille different from a notarization?

 Notarization verifies a signer’s identity within a single country, while an apostille certifies the authenticity of a document’s origin for international use.